-Following the fall of Roanoke Island, the Union Army was faced with the question of what to do with the slaves who had been sent to help build fortifications on Roanoke Island.
-Labeling the slaves as “Contraband of War,” the Union Army emancipated them, offering a new start on the island.
-Word of a “safe haven” spread, and soon hundreds of slaves from the interior of the state made the journey to Roanoke Island.
+Following the fall of Roanoke Island, the Union Army was faced with the question of what to do with the enslaved people who had been sent to help build fortifications on Roanoke Island.
+Labeling the enslaved people as “Contraband of War,” the Union Army emancipated them, offering a new start on the island.
+Word of a “safe haven” spread, and soon hundreds of enslaved people from the interior of the state made the journey to Roanoke Island.

 Men rebuilt forts and served as woodcutters, teamsters, longshoremen, carpenters, and blacksmiths.
 Women were employed to cook and clean for Union officers.
 Other African Americans were employed as spies, scouts, and guides and completed many invaluable missions for the Union.

 By 1863 the population of freed enslaved people on Roanoke Island was so high that the Federal government established a formal Freedmen’s Colony on the island with the mission to “settle the colored people on the unoccupied lands and give them agricultural implements and mechanical tools…and to train and educate them for a free and independent community.”
 Lands were cleared and roads built.
 A sawmill operation, as well as schools and a church were all constructed in the colony.
 By 1865 the Freedmen’s Colony population had reached nearly 3,500 people.